Ode to Sleep: Production

 The song was written by Tyler Joseph and produced by Twenty One Pilots for Regional at Best.

 After teaming up with Fueled by Ramen and a production staff of higher caliber, Greg Wells helped produce the version to appear on Vessel.
 Like the rest of the album, it was recorded at the Rocket Carousel Studio in Los Angeles, California.

 Release

 "Ode to Sleep" originally appears on the Twenty One Pilots album Regional at Best.
 Next it makes an appearance on Twenty One Pilots' Three Songs EP alongside Regional at Best song "Guns for Hands" and "Migraine".
 In 2017, all three tracks were certified gold by the RIAA and over 500,000 copies were sold individually.

-It was then re-recorded on account of Twenty One Pilots teaming up with Fueled by Ramen and placed on Twenty One Pilots' third album Vessel.
+It was then re-recorded on account of Twenty One Pilots teaming up with Fueled by Ramen and placed on Twenty One Pilots' third album Vessel as its album opener.

-During the "Quiet is Violent Tour," a brief poem entitled "Only Skeleton Bones Remain" would precede the performance of this song.
+During the "Quiet Is Violent Tour", a brief poem entitled "Only Skeleton Bones Remain" would precede the performance of this song.